Planning Your Trip

 Things to Do

-Other noteworthy attractions include the birthplace of Girl Scouts founder Juliette Gordon Low, Savannah’s Telfair Museum (the Southeast's oldest public art museum), the SCAD Museum of Art, the Savannah History Museum, the Ralph Mark Gilbert Civil Rights Museum, and the Savannah Botanical Gardens.
+Other noteworthy attractions include the birthplace of Girl Scouts founder Juliette Gordon Low, the longest-running live performance theatre in America, Savannah’s Telfair Museum (the Southeast's oldest public art museum), the SCAD Museum of Art, the Savannah History Museum, the Ralph Mark Gilbert Civil Rights Museum, and the Savannah Botanical Gardens.

 Given its location on the Savannah River and proximity to the Atlantic Ocean, the city offers plenty of outdoor activities like hiking, kayaking, boating, and paddle boarding in both the city and nearby areas like Tybee Island and Skidaway Island State Park.